jeremyjosol/NationalParks/README.md

 ```
 http://localhost:5000/api/parks/random
 ```
-A self-explanatory query, this endpoint will simply generate a single randomized park result each time a request is sent.
+This endpoint will simply generate a single randomized park result each time a request is sent.

 ------------------------------